A bi-annual forum that presents a unified voice to government

 Twice a year, representatives from across Queensland gather to discuss place-based challenges and opportunities specific to their regions.
-Together, we present these findings to government.

 The Q Shelter Regional Forum is a bi-annual, two-day meeting that brings together housing and homelessness representatives from across Queensland to discuss place-based challenges, share information, and identify regional priorities.
 It acts as a critical, long-standing advocacy platform, creating a communiqué to inform government policy, build sector capacity, and enhance service coordination.